 - Admissions Representatives

 - 509.453.0374 x5753 or x 5766 or 888.528.8586

 Scholarship Opportunity: Careers that Work!
 Each high school in Idaho, Oregon, and Washington are given five (5) $1000 tuition scholarships to award to graduating students headed to one of the participating career colleges (Perry Tech is included).
 Contact the Career Center to be awarded a $1000 scholarship if you enroll before they're all spoken for!

 Victoria's Academy is committed to train students for technical careers in Cosmetology, Barbering, Master Esthetics, Massage or as an Instructor.
 This includes living up to the expectations of potential employers regarding professionalism, appearance, safety and sanitation.
 Victoria’s expects the same standards in the school as would be expected working in any of these technical industries.
 We strive to maintain an environment where creativity and growth are emphasized.
 To achieve our goals there is a commitment from staff members and students to educate in the most professional manner.
 Our students and staff are encouraged to have a healthy curiosity for anticipating the rapid and progressive growth of our industry.
 Dream it, Learn it, Live it!

 - Sierra Schafer, Admission Coordinator

 - 23 W 1st Ave., Kennewick, WA 99336

-Come to the HHS Commons on Tuesday, April 20th during both lunches to meet with Army representatives SGT Cerrillos and SGT Gailey.
+Come to the HHS Commons on Wednesdays, May 12, 26, and June 9 during lunches to meet with Army representatives SGT Cerrillos and SGT Gailey.